methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-04-25-ubuntu-14-04-graylog2-virtual-appliance.md

 ---
   title: Ubuntu 14.04 Graylog2 Virtual Appliance
   date: 2014-04-25
+excerpt: "I have put together a Graylog2 prebuilt virtual appliance to share with the community.
+This appliance is built on a fresh Ubuntu 14.04 LTS x64 Server..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I have put together a Graylog2 prebuilt virtual appliance to share with the community.
 This appliance is built on a fresh Ubuntu 14.04 LTS x64